balduvian/ebetshot/README.md

 A video screenshot extension for Chrome.

-Bug me on discord if you encounter any issues.
+Bug me on discord if you encounter any issues @balduvian#2226.

 ## Get the Chrome Extension